xuset/planktos/README.md

 ## Developing

-To hack on planktos, this process seems to work well:
+To hack on Planktos, this process seems to work well:

 * `npm run standard` will run the style and syntax checker
 * `npm run bundle` will build the code and store the bundled output in the build directory.
-* `./bin/setup.js -r example` will run the main planktos executable on the example directory
+* `./bin/setup.js -r example` will run the main Planktos executable on the example directory
-* `./bin/server.js example` will start a http server that will serve the example directories files
+* `./bin/server.js example` will start an http server that will serve the example directory files
-* Then opening `http://localhost:8080` in a web browser, and making sure everything still works.
-Automated tests will come soon!
+* Now you can open `http://localhost:8080` in the browser to make sure that everything works.
+Automated tests coming soon!

-Keep in mind that for changes to be reflected you'll have to unregister or update the existing planktos service worker and refresh.
-This can be done by simply closing all windows and opening a new window.
+Keep in mind that for changes to be reflected you'll have to unregister or update the existing Planktos service worker and refresh.
+You can delete all locally stored data and unregister service workers using developer tools.

-Upon updating files served by planktos, the data stored in IndexedDB may no longer be representative of the files that need to be displayed, resulting in errors on page loads.
-A good workaround for now is to clear all locally stored data in your browser.

-To delete locally stored data in Chrome: [cookies and site data](chrome://settings/cookies)

 ## License